elsayedzahran/SQL-DataBase-Fundamentals/README.md

 it requires additional disk space and resources.
 Also, when data is inserted, updated, or deleted in the table, the corresponding changes must be applied to the index which make write operations more slower.
 ## 4- Relationships
 Relationships define how different tables in the database are related to each other.
-These relationships are established through foreign keys. foreign key is a column or a set of columns in a table that establishes a relationship with the primary key of another table.
+These relationships are established through foreign keys.
+#### Foreign key is a column or a set of columns in a table that establishes a relationship with the primary key of another table.
 ### Types of Relations
 One-to-One Relationship: each record in one table is related to at most one record in another table, it's used to split a table with many columns into two separate tables ex: Employee and EmployeeProfile.
 ![image](https://github.com/elsayedzahran/SQL-DataBase-Fundamentals/assets/68614758/142f12fb-88e0-4d47-8db0-b67672f0a3ea)